 Seasonal Trends Persist Regionally The line chart continues to show consistent seasonal peaks in September and November, even when focusing solely on the East and South regions.
 This suggests that promotional or demand cycles are synchronized across these regions.

-Regional Sales Disparity In the Sales by Region bar chart, the East region posts significantly higher sales (₹679K) compared to the South region (₹392K).
+Regional Sales Disparity In the Sales by Region bar chart, the East region posts significantly higher sales (₹392K).
 This indicates that East is a stronger market, suggesting tailored growth strategies could help bolster sales in the South.

 Category Distribution Remains Balanced The donut chart reveals a nearly even share among product categories: Technology ~39%, Office Supplies 31%, and Furniture 30%.
 This indicates uniform demand across categories in these two regions, with Technology holding a slight lead.